OSGConnect/connectbook/archive/communicate.md

 ## Receive status updates

-The OSG User Support Twitter account is [@osgusers](http://twitter.com/osgusers).
+The OSG Research Facilitation Twitter account is [@osgusers](http://twitter.com/osgusers).
 We will report issues in near real time using that feed so you have one place to look for late breaking news or updates.